yujie-tao/personal-website/_posts/2019-09-30-drug-reference.md

 ## Team
 This project was a collaboration between four undergraduate students from UNC Computer Science with two medical professionals from UNC Bedside Pocket SICU Pharmacy.
+My collaborators include Kyle Feng, Yuxuan Liu, Therese Mendoza, Dr. John Yoon and Dr.Oyshik Banerjee.
+We are also mentored by Prof David Stotts and Jeff Terrell.

 As a member of the engineering team, I led the UI/UX design and front-end development of this mobile app.